 Instructions

-- While whisking, slowly pour in the beef broth.
+- While still whisking, slowly pour in the beef broth.
 Continue to cook, whisking constantly, until the gravy thickens, about 3 to 5 minutes.
-(The gravy will start out runny but quickly become thick as you keep whisking.
-It is very important to keep stirring so the gravy doesn’t get lumps or burn.)
+The gravy will start out runny but quickly become thick as you keep whisking.
+It is very important to keep stirring so the gravy doesn’t get lumps or burn.

-- Add salt and pepper, to taste, and serve immediately!
+- Add salt and pepper, to taste, and then serve immediately!

 I am delighted that you shared the Easy Homemade Brown Gravy recipe.
 No longer will I use the packaged gravy with tons of salt!
 This recipe sounds much like my mother’s way of making gravy and hers was delish!
 I could never get it right but your recipe helps me to get it right.